stephenslater/Crowd-Dynamics/docs/implementation.md

 Our project can be split up into multiple stages.

-### Video Processing
+### Video Processing and Object Detection

-First, we process the historical video records of the Science Center Plaza.
+First, we read in the historical video records of the Science Center Plaza.
-We used 144 cores to turn the historical video into individual frames, encoded losslessly as `.png` files.
-These individual `.png` frames are then stored into the AWS EMRFS, which is the filesystem associated with our AWS EMR cluster.

-### Bounding Boxes

 We then use Tensorflow for our machine learning to generate bounding boxes around objects of interest, including people, food trucks, bicycles, and cars.
-We used the Tensorflow framework, and used between one to eight `p2.xlarge` instances to generate the bounding boxes.
-The bounding boxes are outputted into a Spark Dataframe, which is then used to run our analytics.
+We used the Tensorflow framework, and used one `p3.8xlarge` instance (which has 4 GPUs) to generate bounding boxes and class scores.
+Bounding boxes and scores are output into Spark dataframes, which is then used to run our analytics.

 ### Analytics

 TODO: Write up analytics section

+### Visualizations

+TODO: Write up visualizations section